kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 ### TODOs: Plugin

+- Consider to add a config parameter telling for which priorities of the pending pods we should optimize for.
 - New mode: Kør solver sålænge der ikke kommer nye pods (dvs. i fritiden).
 - Make recreation of standalone pods optional and consider to remove it completely.
 - Look throw forks and their stars on github on scheduler-plugins repo